outofmbufs/arduino-json-IO/README.md

 Licensed under the MIT license for maximum flexibility; see the LICENSE file for details.

 ## Development Status
-I ran over 4 million test calls in a loop to an Arduino running this code; the test ran for roughly 5 days without any problems.
+I ran test calls in a loop to an Arduino running this code; over a period of roughly 5 days more than 4 million API calls have been executed without any problems (and the test is still running strong).
 The code should be considered as released and stable at this point.

 ## APIs implemented